Borrowing Services : Borrowing and

 Circulating books are located in the second and third floor annex stack areas.
 If you cannot locate a book on the shelves, inquire at the Circulation Desk.
 A request can be made to hold a book for you when it is returned.

-All circulating books can be checked out at the Circulation Desk on the second floor.
-NCCU students, faculty and staff must present a NCCU ID to check out library materials.
+All circulating books can be charged at the Circulation Desk on the second floor.
+NCCU students, faculty and staff must present a NCCU ID to borrow library materials.
 TRLN Cooperative Lending Cards, UNC Cooperative Lending Cards, and Durham Technical Community College ID cards are also honored.
-Users are responsible for any library materials checked out with their ID cards.
+Users are responsible for any library materials charged with their ID cards.

 Shepard Library circulation policies are designed to permit prompt and equitable